 Perhaps there's nothing—I'll not say appals, But saddens more by night, as well as day,

-Than an enormous room, without a soul / To break the lifeless splendor of the whole.”
+Than an enormous room, without a soul / To break the lifeless splendour of the whole.”

 Hip-hop superstar Drake’s 5 minute 12 second music video Toosie Slide is a sad boy meditation on soulless rooms and lifeless splendour.
 Released on 3 April, it became one of the most provocative and controversial visual commentaries on the Covid-19 pandemic.
 Low-key and minimalist, the music video follows Drake, sporting a black face mask and gloves, through his spectacular 50,000-square-foot, $100 million Toronto estate.
 Drake’s home is so opulent and lavish that it has its own nickname: The Embassy.
 As he wanders through the grandiloquent rooms and spaces, Drake performs dance moves inspired by TikTok, the social networking app that allows users to share short music and lipsync videos.